Bmdsaif005/Carlytics-EDA/README.md

 This project presents an Exploratory Data Analysis (EDA) of a car sales dataset containing listings and attributes related to used cars.
 The data includes various features such as Price, Brand, Year, Fuel Type, Transmission, Power, and Mileage.

-📊 Dataset Source: Uploaded manually (not from Kaggle)
+# Dataset Source: Uploaded manually

-🔍 Project Objectives
+# Project Objectives
 Understand key factors affecting car prices.

 Explore patterns and trends in the car resale market.